-Packages that appear to meet minimum requirements are forwarded to the Value Engineering (VE) department for further review.
+Packages that appear to meet minimum requirements are forwarded to the local technical department for further review.
 If the packages meet minimum requirements, and there is a need for further technical review and approval, a request is sent to the services for thorough study, evaluation, and testing (if necessary).